One big, happy, international family.

 Co-Founder / Program Director - Shakti Caravan

 Miranda has danced with the Vanavers since her toes could point and her heels could flex.
-She is a co-founder of Shakti Caravan, as well as a dancer, teacher, project manager, and event coordinator.
-In 2012 she was awarded a Fellowship from the India China Institute at The New School and traveled to Udaipur to finish a college thesis project and teach dance for, what was then, the Vanaver / BMCT pilot.
+She is a co-founder of Shakti Caravan, as well as a dancer, teacher, project manager.
+In 2012 she was awarded a Fellowship from the India China Institute at The New School and traveled to Udaipur to finish a college thesis project and teach dance for, what was then, the Vanaver / BMCT pilot program.
 That small project has since grown into the ever-moving Shakti Caravan.
-In addition to her work with the Caravan, Miranda also founded the Wilde Hunt, an NYC events' service.
 She is currently dancing happily between planning programs for people in Brooklyn, NY, and Udaipur, Rajasthan, India.

 Co-Founder / Program Director - Fighting for Change